enhance-labs-builds/enhance-sandbox-release/README.md

 The package exposes an `enhance-sandbox` binary:

 - `prepare-sw` – copy bundled assets into a public directory.
-- `asset-manifest` – print the hashed filenames for templating or deploy verification.
+- `manifest` – print the packaged asset metadata for templating or deploy verification.

 Run `npx enhance-sandbox --help` to view all commands and options.